 - providing companionship.
 Pets can give you a sense of security and someone to share the day with.
 Caring for them can help you feel wanted and needed.
 This can be especially valuable for older people or those who live alone

 - reducing anxiety.
 The companionship of a pet can help to ease your anxiety

 - boosting self-confidence.
 Pets can be great listeners, offer unconditional love and won’t criticise you.
 This can help your self-confidence, especially if you feel isolated or misunderstood

 - adding structure to your day.
-Having to feed, exercise and care for a pet can help you keep to a daily routine, which can help you feel more grounded and focused.
+Feeding, exercising and caring for a pet can help you keep to a daily routine, which can help you feel more grounded and focused.
 It can give your day purpose and a sense of achievement.

 Pets may also help with specific conditions.
 For example, people with ADHD may benefit from the structure and routine that a pet needs.
 Managing their pet’s responsibilities and keeping track of time – to feed or walk them on time, for example – may help them in other areas of their lives.
 Some people with ADHD are hyperactive – especially children – and playing with a pet can be a great way to release excess energy, whether that’s walking a dog or running around with a kitten.

 Autistic people can benefit from having a pet.
 Pets provide the kind of unconditional relationship that can help someone build social skills and confidence.
 They can provide a sense of calm and reassurance if their owner feels overwhelmed.
 Autistic children with sensory issues can involve their pets in sensory integration activities to help them get used to how something feels against their skin or how it smells or sounds.

 Having a pet is a serious commitment and not something to do on a whim.
 You'll need to have the time, money and energy for a pet, as well as a calm home environment with routine and consistency.
 Fostering a pet or helping a friend with theirs can help you see whether having your own is right for you.

 When you’re ready to think about getting a pet, consider: